simonhauck/MPI_NEAT/README.md

 ## How to run this project
 In my thesis I used a cluster of 10 Raspberry Pi 4s to execute the program code.
 But it is also possible to use a single machine with multiple cores.
-This implementation has in contrast to the standard python interpreter the advantage, that the complete CPU can be utilized.
+This implementation with MPI has in contrast to the standard python interpreter the advantage, that the complete CPU can be utilized.

 ### Unit Tests
 Before you execute the project you can check with the unit test that everything works as intended.
 To run all tests run the